geogardenclub/geogardenclub.github.io/docs/related-work.md

 Analysis of the technology landscape reveals that there are basically two clusters of features: "Novice" features that are associated with the garden planning tools, and "professional" features that are associated with the urban agriculture tools.

-The market niche for GGC is between these two areas: a gardener who is beyond the introductory level, but is not yet interested in commercial gardening and/or organic certification.
+The market niche for GGC is between these two areas:

+* "Beyond Novice".
+GGC gardeners have generally solved the "layout problem", and are interested in more sophisticated record keeping than is available in current garden planning tools.

+* "Non-professional".
+GGC gardeners do not require people management technology.
+In addition, in a professional setting, local data sharing could be undesirable to farmers as it might reveal competitive secrets.
+GGC gardeners are in a non-competitive environment where data sharing within the community has little downside.